 Dashboard Evolution

 From their first physical incarnations, dashboards have been living, evolving organisms.
-For example, the dashboard on the Ford Model T—produced back in 1908—contained a single element: an ammeter (an instrument used to measure the electric current) that helped show the health of ignition system: one of the only components that could not be inspected by visually without a specialized instrument.
+For example, the dashboard on the Ford Model T—produced back in 1908—contained a single element: an ammeter (an instrument used to measure the electric current) that helped show the health of ignition system: one of the only components that could not be inspected visually without a specialized instrument.
 To know the status of gas reserves, one just checked the dipstick.
 To see if the car is overheating, one just looked for the signs of smoke and steam coming out of the engine compartment!

 Drivers who were concerned about violating the speed limit (8mph city/20mph highway at that time) could purchase an optional speedometer, which eventually joined the ammeter as standard equipment years later.
 It was also possible to replace the radiator cap with a “motometer”, a very fancy and expensive temperature gauge that was more for ornamental than operational (perhaps a sign of things to come in modern dashboards?).
 As we became more dependent on the automobile other elements were added to the dashboard out of both need and convenience.